morten1982/fxruby-docker/README.md

 Runner Scripts:
 ---------------
 Scripts to run the image on various OS's can be found at https://github.com/rajsahae/fxruby-docker.
+Call the run scripts directly or via the Makefile with `make run`.